ferny65/github-example/README.md

 # github-example
-This repository is an example of how to create a github repository and properly set it up
+This repository is a demostration of how to create a github repository and properly set it up